World Sight Day (WSD) is an annual day of awareness and advocacy held on the second Thursday...

 Operation Eyesight works at strengthening the eye care systems in all 10 regions in Ghana.
 With our ongoing partnership with Standard Chartered Bank’s Seeing Is Believing program, and past support from the Government of Canada, Watborg Eye Services serves as a base and referral centre to provide technical and financial support to 35 district hospitals.

-With the help of our generous donors, we’re saving sight and restoring vision in Ghana.
-Please help us give more people the gift of sight!
+With the support of our generous donors, we’re saving sight and restoring vision in Ghana.
+Join us to give more people the gift of sight!